byui-cit/wdd131/src/prepare/unit1.md

 - CSS Selectors: "What are CSS selectors?", "Can you give an example of a CSS selector?", "How do I use multiple selectors in one rule?", "What is a CSS combinator?", "What is a pseudo-class in CSS?"
 - Javascript basics: "What is Javascript?", "How can I use Javascript on a web page?"
 - Javascript variables : "Can you explain how to declare and use variables in javascript?", "What is the difference between let and const?", "Why do variables need to be declared?"
-- Functions in Javascript: "What is the purpose of functions in javascript?", "How can I write functions in Javascript?"
+- Functions in Javascript: "What is the purpose of functions in javascript?", "How can I write functions in Javascript?", "How can I call a function?"
 - Manipulating documents (DOM) with javascript: "What is the Document Object Model?", "How can I manipulate an html document with javascript?", "How can I add elements to the DOM?", "How can I remove elements from the DOM?", "How can I add or remove attributes from elements in the DOM?","Why would I do this?"

 Questions that might be helpful could be: